bigfacecat1993/mobile-app-class-hw/README.md

 # mobile-app-class-hw
-These are a collection of my mobile application development class's homeworks.
+These are a partial collection of my mobile application development class's homeworks.